-Per HUD regulations at 24 CFR 570.487(b), recipients of CDBG funds must take some action(s) to affirmatively further fair housing during the agreement period.
-A Potential Fair Housing Actions form can be found in the provided attachments to this application.
+Per HUD regulations at 24 CFR 570.487(b), recipients of CDBG funds must take some action(s) to affirmatively further fair housing as part of the CDBG project.
+A Potential Fair Housing Actions form can be found in the provided attachments to the CDBG application.

-Please complete this form by indicating the three (3) actions that will be taken to affirmatively further fair housing during the project performance period if CDBG funds are awarded and submit it with the application materials.
-If the project is funded, the selected actions will be included in the Grant Agreement timetable and the UGLG will be required to implement them during that period.
-For more information visit:
+The applicant must complete this form by selecting three (3) actions that will be taken to affirmatively further fair housing and submit it with the application materials.
+If the project is funded, the selected actions will be included in the Grant Agreement timetable and the UGLG will be required to implement them by the specified due date.